Bicycle Accident Attorneys in Louisville

 If you’re physically able, you should record and document everything you can about the crash.
 Use your cell phone to take photos at the scene — even street signs that may have been ignored by the driver.

 If there are witnesses, get their statements and contact information, if possible.
 Most essentially, get the information of the driver involved in your accident — name, address, and license information, along with their insurance company info.

 Kentucky Laws Regarding Cyclists

 In Kentucky, bicycles are considered vehicles.
 The state expects bicycle riders to observe the same laws as motor vehicle operators, including using their arms as turn signals and having and using an installed sound device similar to a car’s horn — and to vocally shout out warnings when necessary.
-You are also expected to stop at all lights and stop signs, look for cars and pedestrians, and give them the right of way when called for.
+You are also expected to stop at all lights and stop signs and look for cars and pedestrians and give them the right of way when called for.

 The sole exception is that bicyclists can ride along the shoulders of a highway while vehicles cannot, but they must use a designated bicycle lane “whenever feasible” (that is, whenever it is not blocked or otherwise unavailable).
 Bicyclists can also ride next to one another, but not more than two abreast.

 To safely pass a cyclist, a motor vehicle operator must:

 - ascertain that nothing is blocking the bicyclist’s path that might cause them to swerve toward the vehicle;